mravendi/mravendi.github.io/_posts/vidclass.md

 ## Model Training

-We defined dataset and the model.
-Similar to image classification, we can also use the cross-entropy objective function.
-For training, we will use the stochastic gradient descent (SGD) algorithm.
+It is time to train the model.
+The base CNN model was pre-trained.
+So we will start from the pre-trained weights and fine-tune the model on the HMDB dataset.
 The training scripts can be found in [myutils.py](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/blob/master/Chapter10/myutils.py).
-Set the parameters and call train_val function to train the model.
+Set the parameters and call ```train_val``` function to train the model.

 ```python
 params_train={